The only security that lets you do what you want. ™

 For example, as used with ZSentry for Google Apps and Outlook, the ZSentry Single-Sign-On (SSO) operation occurs behind the scenes, in-between clicking Send and the email being actually sent.
 If the user notices anything, it will be the absence of an intermediate login step.

 ZSentry Maximizes Value for Customers.
-Because ZSentry is indeed a complement to Microsoft, Google, and other platforms, a user's setup can use any or all of them, and change the mix at any time.
+Because ZSentry is appositive (meaning: works in "near placement") to Microsoft, Google, and other platforms, a user’s setup can use any or all of them, and change the mix at any time.
 This can allow users to more easily "route around" and overcome a failure affecting a system or its network.
 For example, a cell phone can be used to send and receive secure email if the office Internet line is down.
 Benefits include more functionality, allowing users to do more, redundancy with Microsoft and Google serving as two independent IT systems, improved availability, reduced risk, potentially less cost (vs single-sourcing), and the capacity to add more platforms (for example, Oracle, SAP, IBM, iPad, mobile) as needed.
 You can also setup a redundant ZSentry system, that you physically control, with ZSentry Director.

 We provide improved functionality, usability, security, mobility, and regulatory compliance in any platform, product and service.